bahramizadeh/sky-DNE/README.md

 ```
 1- Some parts of APIs are implemented to work with Netconf/YANG to configure a loopback interface and delete it.
-2- Some parts of APIS are implemented to deal wit CLI and paramiko to return all interfaces include loopback interfaces with their status and IP adresses
+2- Some parts of APIS are implemented to deal wit CLI and paramiko to return all interfaces include loopback interfaces with their status and IP addresses
 3- Requred postman collections to work with API
 ```